Leluya/O-Travel-back/README.md

  - Review & adapt the login template: templates/security/login.html.twig.
 ```

-We create a user in our databe, but before to save the suer, we use the command: ``` bin/console security:has-password``` to have the password hased.
+We create a user in our databe, but before to save the user, we use the command: ``` bin/console security:has-password``` to have the password hased.
 Now, we cans save the user.

 **API securisation**